-I grew up in Manhattan, on the lower east side.
+I grew up in the lower east side of Manhattan.
 Almost every night we ate dinner at Leshkos on 7th and Avenue A. The restaurant is gone now.
-I have reached an age that I can say, like an earlier generation might have said about the Fillmore East or some other artifact, ‘the young folk have no idea what is gone’.
+I have reached an age that I can say, like an earlier generation might have said about the Fillmore East or some other temporal artifact, ‘the young folk have no idea what is gone’.
 It wasn’t just a restaurant, it was an observatory.
 It was a safe place to watch the East Village in the late 60’s and 70’s.

 I decided to have a career in sales at a young age.
 Generations of my family had advanced degrees, were overworked, barely middle class, had multiple marriages and didn’t seem entirely satisfied or happy.
 Desiring a different outcome, I chose the path they traveled less.

 I went to work on Wall Street.
 I was right person, right time, right place.
 The markets were wildly expanding, intellectual capital laborers were needed to reap and sow.
 High levels of testosterone, physical and emotional endurance and competitiveness; those traits that exhausted my family and friends, were prized here.
 I was home.